 From its small beginnings, when the students of the Athenaeum numbered in the dozens, the University has now grown into an internationally oriented institution with around 30,000 students.
 The Agnietenkapel is still the heart of the UvA, however, as it forms the backdrop to many academic events including PhD conferrals, inaugural lectures and symposia.

-In 1815 the Athenaeum Illustre was officially recognised as an institution of higher education, and in 1877 the City of Amsterdam, which provided its funding, elevated it to the status of University of Amsterdam.
+In 1815 the Athenaeum Illustre was officially recognised as an institution of higher education.
+In 1877, thanks to the new Higher Education Act (1876), the municipality of Amsterdam was allowed to promote the Athenaeum Illustre to the status of university: the University of Amsterdam.
 From that date, professors were appointed by the City Council, and it became possible for doctorates to be conferred.
-This attracted many renowned scientists (and future Nobel laureates) to Amsterdam, including Gerardus van ’t Hoff, Hugo de Vries and Johannes van der Waals.
+This attracted many renowned scientists (and future Nobel laureates) to Amsterdam, including Jacobus van ’t Hoff, Hugo de Vries and Johannes van der Waals.

 The University was growing.
 New faculties, subjects and specialisms were added, and between 1917 and 1931 student numbers increased from 1100 to 2500.
 After WWII the UvA soon became the Netherlands’ largest university, with 7100 students in the academic year 1950-1951.
 The 1960s saw another expansion in the number of people going to University, and by 1970 the UvA had 25,000 students.

 The UvA’s status of municipal university came to an end in 1961, and from then on funding was mainly provided by the national government.
 Professors were no longer appointed by the City, but by the Executive Board.